 Wooden Driveway Gates

 Wooden driveway gates are strong and durable.
-They range from farm style country gates for keeping cattle in to close boarded which provide extra privacy.
+They range from farm style country gates for keeping cattle in, to close boarded gates which provide extra privacy.

 Wooden driveway gates are usually made from hardwoods such as Teak, Oak and Iroko (also known as African teak).
 Sometimes softwoods are also used in wooden gate construction such as Scandinavian Redwood or Cedar.
 These offer a lower cost alternative to hardwood gates.